developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Bluetooth On/Off Control
 Used to configure whether the Device User should be allowed to use the Device Central UI to control Bluetooth Power.

--***Disallow***- Device Central does NOT provide a UI that allows the Device User to control the Bluetooth power state.
+* ***Disallow***- Device Central does NOT provide a UI that allows the Device User to control the Bluetooth power state.

--***Allow***- Device Central provides a UI that allows the Device User to control the Bluetooth power state.
+* ***Allow***- Device Central provides a UI that allows the Device User to control the Bluetooth power state.

 ### Bluetooth Pairing Control
 Used to configure whether Device Central system should allow multiple pairings to the same Device Class.

--***Single Pairing Per Device Class***- Device Central system allows only one pairing at a time for each Bluetooth Device Class (i.e. one headset and one printer).
+* ***Single Pairing Per Device Class***- Device Central system allows only one pairing at a time for each Bluetooth Device Class (i.e. one headset and one printer).

--***Multiple Pairings Per Device Class***- Device Central system allows multiple pairings at a time for each Bluetooth Device Class (i.e. multiple headsets and/or multiple printers).
+* ***Multiple Pairings Per Device Class***- Device Central system allows multiple pairings at a time for each Bluetooth Device Class (i.e. multiple headsets and/or multiple printers).

 ### Firmware Update Button
 Used to configure whether the Device User should be allowed to use the Device Central UI to initiate a Firmware Update.

--***Disallow***- Device Central does NOT provide UI that allows the Device User to initiate a Firmware Update.
+* ***Disallow***- Device Central does NOT provide UI that allows the Device User to initiate a Firmware Update.

--***Allow***- Device Central provides a UI that allows the Device User to initiate a Firmware Update.
+* ***Allow***- Device Central provides a UI that allows the Device User to initiate a Firmware Update.

 -----